Actively Recruiting

 - Swallowing disorder or difficulty taking pills

-- Malabsorptive or inflammatory bowel disease, diverticulosis, history of diverticulitis, or gastrointestinal surgery including lap banding or bariatric surgery
+- Malabsorptive or inflammatory bowel disease, diverticulosis, history of diverticulitis, or gastrointestinal surgery including bariatric procedures

 - History of bowel obstruction, pancreas or liver disorders

-- Active substance abuse or dependence including drug or alcohol abuse
+- Active substance abuse or dependence including drugs or alcohol

-- Established major chronic diseases such as cardiovascular disease, diabetes, active cancer within last 5 years, or other significant medical conditions at investigator discretion
+- Major chronic diseases such as cardiovascular disease, diabetes, or active cancer within the last 5 years

-- Any clinical condition posing a health risk during study participation
+- Any significant medical condition that could pose health risk during the study

 - Unwillingness to follow study protocol

-- Intent to change body weight during study
+- Intent to change body weight during the study

-- No Social Security number for payment and IRS forms
+- No Social Security number (for payment and tax forms)

-- Employment reporting directly to any member of the research team
+- Direct reporting to any member of the research team

 AI-Screening